 So far these ideas are a pretty simple and straightforward method of looking at companies.
 I look at revenues, earnings, dividends, stock prices, payout ratios and growth rates.
 As long as they move forward in sync I maintain ownership and my wealth grows along with the companies themselves.
 It’s also a strategy that lets me know at least quarterly if any of the companies in my portfolio are falling behind those initial buy parameters.
 If they do it results in a sell decision.
 This has been my investment strategy for a long time and it has done very well for me.

 There is also a special category of companies in addition to the list of Dividend Aristocrats that I’m always interested in.
 This category is made up of companies that are either Master Limited Partnerships, Real Estate Investment Trusts, or Business Development Companies.
 These companies must distribute at least 90% of their profits to their shareholders.
-Each of these companies are also required to pass along at least 90% of their profits and 100% of their tax liability to their shareholders.
-In those case where one of these companies pays a dividend of at least 8%, I’m interested at looking further at their fundamentals to see if they surpass additional criteria I have for acquiring a position in that company.
-I normally do not expect the stock price of the companies in this category to increase from year to year but I also do not expect the stock price to fall either.
-If I can get an 8% return by way of the dividend I’m happy for these stocks to maintain their present price from year to year and I’ll settle with compounding the 8% dividend quarterly and annually.
+Each of these companies are also required to pass along 100% of their tax liability to their shareholders.
+In those case where one of these companies pays a dividend of at least 8%, I’m interested in looking further at their fundamentals to see if they surpass additional criteria I have for acquiring a position in any company.
+I normally don't expect the stock price of the companies in this category to increase from year to year but I also don't expect the stock price to fall either.
+If I can get an 8% return by way of the dividend alone, I’m happy for these stocks to maintain their present price from year to year.
+I’ll settle with compounding the 8% dividend quarterly and annually.
 In some cases these dividends are paid monthly and the compounding occurs even faster.